 8. Glossary

 MX Fluxbox (=MXFB) constitutes a minimal or “base” version of MX Linux that can be used out-of-the-box.
-Users will typically want additional common popular software for which it is recommended that they turn first to MX Package Installer.
+Users will typically want additional common popular software for which it is recommended that they turn first to MX Package Installer (“Software” desktop icon).

 As the name suggests, MXFB employs Fluxbox as a Window Manager to control the placement and appearance of windows.
 Its small memory footprint and quick loading time are very effective on low-resource systems--and very fast on higher-level machines.
 All basic settings are controlled by text files with straight-forward format.

-MXFB can be run in two basic configurations, with possible many variations in between:
+MXFB can be run in two basic configurations, with many possible variations in between:

-Default, that includes the basic Fluxbox components but follows the MX Linux preference for the use of convenient graphical apps
+Default, that includes the basic Fluxbox components but follows the MX Linux preference for the use of convenient graphical apps.

-Fluxbox, to which various components from the default configuration may be added with a simple click or two
+Fluxbox, to which various components from the default configuration may be added with a simple click or two.